The possibility for panspermia in the galaxy by means of planetary dust grains: Dynamics of dust particles

-If one takes into account the number density of G-type stars (solar type stars) in the solar neighborhood, $n_{st}\simeq 3.2\times 10^{-3}$pc$^{-3}$ \citep{bovy}, one can show that the planetary dust grains have reached $N_{st}\simeq 4\pi R_{max}^3n_{st}/3$ stars.
+If one takes into account the number density of G-type stars (solar type stars) in the solar neighborhood, $n_{st}\simeq 3.2\times 10^{-3}$pc$^{-3}$ \cite{bovy}, one can show that the planetary dust grains have reached $N_{st}\simeq 4\pi R_{max}^3n_{st}/3$ stars.
 In particular, $7\times 10^3$ stars for dust grains with $r = 3\times 10^{-5}$ cm, $2.5\times 10^4$ stars for $r = 5\times 10^{-5}$ cm, and $10^{5}$ stars for $r = 10^{-4}$ cm.

-In the framework of the paper, we have assumed that most of the space in the ISM with temperatures $(50-100)$ K is composed predominantly of molecular hydrogen with a number density of the order of $n_0\simeq 1$ cm$^{-3}$ \citep{shkl,carroll}.
+Within the framework of this paper, we assume that the majority of the space in the ISM with temperatures ranging from $50$ K to $100$ K is primarily composed of molecular hydrogen. with a number density of the order of $n_0\simeq 1$ cm$^{-3}$ \cite{shkl,carroll}.
 These parameters can be favorable for preventing significant damage to complex molecules (DNA, RNA, etc.).